Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/Admixture.md

-# 🧬 Dama gazelle — ADMIXTURE Workflow
+# 🧬 Dama gazelle — ADMIXTURE and PCA Workflow

 **Author:** Bhuwan Singh Bist
 **Date:** 2025-11-12
-**Purpose:** Complete workflow for preparing and running ADMIXTURE analysis on *Dama gazelle* using a high-quality biallelic SNP VCF.
+**Purpose:** Complete workflow for preparing and running ADMIXTURE as well as PCA analysis on *Dama gazelle* using a high-quality biallelic SNP VCF.

 ---